 Class teachers review the progress that each pupil makes on a regular basis; pupils are formally assessed each half term.
-Progress and attainment data is shared with parents/carers on a half termly basis.
+Progress and attainment data are shared with parents/carers.
 Subject teachers track and monitor progress to ensure that all pupils are making progress.